Is the morning the uplifting best part or the dragging worst part of the day for you?

 Step 2: Act on the feeling you want.

-Bring that feeling into your morning first thing.
+Bring that feeling intentionally into your morning first thing.
+How about starting tomorrow?!

-For me my entire mood and inner feeling of connection to my true self changed when I decided to start to meditate daily and have a yoga morning routine to support me.
+For me my entire mood and inner feeling of connection to my true self changed when I decided to commit to start to meditate daily and have a yoga morning routine to support me.

-Try this meditation that is available here on this blog.
+Try this guided meditation that I recorded for you.
+It’s available here on this blog.

 Or try these five Monday to Friday 15-minute guided meditations designed to support you through change!